RenderKit/oidn/doc/api.md

 To ensure compatibility with any kind of device, including GPUs, the application should use `OIDNBuffer` objects to store all image data passed to the library.
-Data allocated this way is accessible to both the host and the device.
+Data allocated this way is accessible by both the host and the device.
 The user is free to use other ways to allocate memory for images but then they need to make sure that the proper allocation functions are used for the created device type.
 System memory allocation (e.g., `malloc`) is not supported on most